 For the most part, everyone understands that good credit is better than bad credit, but many people don’t know where their scores come from, let alone what it is.

-Five significant factors determine credit Scores:
+Five significant factors determine a consumer’s credit score:

 Payment History